hbollon/k8s-voting-app-aws/README.md

    After that, start a Minikube tunnel: `minikube tunnel`

-The result app should be now accessible through `result.votingapp.com` and the vote one to `vote.votingapp.com` To stop and destroy all k8s deployed ressources run: `kubectl delete -f k8s-specifications` and stop minikube using `minikube stop`
+The result app should be now accessible through `result.votingapp.com` and the vote one to `vote.votingapp.com` To stop and destroy all k8s deployed ressources run: `kubectl delete -f k8s-specifications --namespace=voting-app-stack` and stop minikube using `minikube stop`

 ##### Using Helm Chart